 According to the appellate court, Harding’s injury was “an unfortunate accident,” prompted by the placement of her own hand on the door frame, and “[a]ccidents alone are not constitutional violations.”
-The Court of Appeals added, “Though [she] contends that [the deputy] should have responded more expertly to [her] injury, this alone does not rise to the level of a constitutional violation ... deliberate indifference ...
+The Court of Appeals added, “Though [she] contends that [the deputy] should have responded more expertly to [her] injury, this alone does not rise to the level of a constitutional violation ... deliberate indifference is ...

 Michigan state prisoner Kevin King was awarded $1,250 in punitive damages and $1 in compensatory damages after a federal jury found that a guard had intentionally interfered with a visit with his wife.
 The court determined that the guard, Tiffany Williams, had violated the civil rights of both King and his wife when Williams threatened him with a disciplinary charge for an alleged violation of the visiting rules, then prevented him from making an immediate complaint to a prison supervisor.

 While housed at the G. Robert Cotton Correctional Facility on July 5, 2012, King alleged that Williams had purposely interfered with his and his wife’s First Amendment right of free association.
 He stated in an amended complaint that his wife complained of having to wait 55 minutes, without justification, before being admitted to the visiting room, and that once the visit commenced they were unable to sit next to each other and engage in even the minimal physical contact permitted under Michigan Department of Corrections visitation directives.